 That’s why no matter what level or what type of class from literature and social studies to math and science — our teachers bring lessons to life.

-Elementary Through High School
+Lower Through Upper School

 We welcome students at any point in their educational journey.
-The Lab School’s four divisions provide robust and enriching educational programs to students with learning differences.
+The Lab School’s three divisions provide robust and enriching educational programs to students with learning differences.
 Lab students have the opportunity to progress at their own pace.

 Beyond the Classroom, and Beyond Washington